metoajagu/Personal-Portfolio/README.md

 # Personal-Portfolio
-Portfolio Website showcasing a my personal projects and a little bit about myself
+Portfolio Website showcasing my personal projects and a little bit about myself